rdk/p2rank/README.md

 ### Rescoring (PRANK algorithm)

-In addition to predicting new ligand binding sites, P2RANK is also able to rescore predictions made by other methods (Fpocket and ConCavity are supported so far).
+In addition to predicting new ligand binding sites, P2RANK is also able to rescore pockets predicted by other methods (Fpocket and ConCavity are supported so far).

 ~~~
 prank rescore test_data/fpocket.ds